mjacobs1341/Mellys-Closet/manual-testing/02-test-cases.md

      - **Expected Result**:
        - The page should load successfully without errors
   2. **Check that the "Add to Cart" button is clearly visible**
+      - **Expected Result**:
-      - **Expected Result**: The "Add to Cart" button should be labeld and easy to spot
+         - The "Add to Cart" button should be labeld and easy to spot
         ![Add 2Cart](../images/add-2cart-button.png)
-      - **Expected Results**:
-         - The "Add to Cart" button should be labeled and easy to spot

   3. **Click the "Add to Cart" button**
       - **Expected Result**:
          - The "Add to Cart" button should change color, indicating the button has been pressed